MikeWedderburn-Clarke/azure-privatelink-dns-microhack/README.md

 # Challenge 1 : Connect to Azure SQL

-Deploy a simple Azure SQL Server into the lab Resource Group and observe the default network behaviour when connecting to it.
+Deploy a simple Azure SQL Server (logical server) into the lab Resource Group and observe the default network behaviour when connecting to it.
 We only need **server** (free) not **database** to be able to test connectivity.
 Test connectivity using SSMS and the dynamic public IP (SNAT) of your 'az' and 'onprem' mgmt vms.